 Elective Duration: One Term Aims The global or wider aims of the Year 8 Music Program reflect those of the 7-8 Australian Curriculum.
-In addition to the overarching aims of the Australian Curriculum: The Arts, music knowledge, understanding and skills ensure that, individually and collaboratively, students develop: • the confidence to be creative, innovative, thoughtful, skilful and informed musicians and and listen with intent and purpose respect for music a and music practices across global an understanding of mus independent music learn rm as they acquire skills to become Content All students are involved in music learning experiences in the areas of: • Music Notation • Guitar and/or Keyboard Performance • Music Elements - rhythm, texture, melody, timbre, simple harmony. • Composition - using music software, virtual instruments/samples Prerequisites This course incorporates both pra ctical and theoretic ar learning experiences.
-Assessment The emphasis is on developing performance skills on guitar (and keyboard) (Performance Assessment) using electronic music as a backing to the performance.
+In addition to the overarching aims of the Australian Curriculum: The Arts, music knowledge, understanding and skills ensure that, individually and collaboratively, students develop: the confidence to be creative, innovative, thoughtful, skilful and informed musicians skills to compose, perform, i mprovise, respond and listen with intent and purpose aesthetic knowledge and res communities, cultures and n • music practices across global an understanding of music a independent music learners. as they acquire skills to become Content Unit: Rock and Riffs All students are involved in music learning experiences in the areas of: • Music Notation • Guitar and/or Keyboard Performance • Music Elements - rhythm, texture, melody, timbre, simple harmony. • Composition - using music software, virtual instruments/samples This course incorporates both practical and theoretical learning experiences.
+Prerequisites Nil Assessment The emphasis is on developing performance skills on guitar (and keyboard) (Performance Assessment) using electronic music as a backing to the performance.
 The construction of a track of Electronic Dance Music (EDM) making effective use of music elements is also featured (Composition Assessment).
-Special subject requirements Nil Fees (Additional to SRS charges) Nil Careers Performer, Media Composer, Mus sic Journalist, Songv vriter, Music Supervisor in Media Industry
+Special subject requirements Nil Careers Performer, Media Composer, Music J ournalist, Songwrit er, Music Supervisor in Media Industry